Esprit D'Air: Oceans (2018-present)

 Esprit D'Air recorded their second album Oceans from 2018 to the end of 2021.
 It was finally released in February 2022 and reached #8 in the UK Rock & Metal Albums Chart.
 The recording of the album was halted in mid-2019 when producer Kai's laptop was stolen.

 At the start of 2019, Esprit D'Air started a crowdfunding campaign to raise funds to release their new single "Amethyst".
 The band reached their goal within three days.
-Midway through the campaign, Ellis left the band due to personal reasons, and the single was released in February 2019.
+Midway through the campaign, Ellis left the band for personal reasons, and the single was released in February 2019.

 In June 2019, it was announced that the laptop that contained all the contents of their upcoming album was stolen from them, which meant that they would have to start the recording process all over again.
 It was then that they had also announced that the upcoming album was going to be entitled, Oceans.
 The release of the new album is now delayed as Esprit D'Air is re-recording it.
 The stolen work also included backups of their single "Amethyst".

 In May 2020, Esprit D'Air announced their 10th anniversary show to take place at The Dome in London on 24 October 2020.
 However, due to the COVID-19 pandemic, the live show was replaced by a livestream on the same date, and instead took place at KK's Steel Mill in Wolverhampton.

 In December 2020, Esprit D'Air released their single, "Leviathan" accompanied by a music video directed by Andy Mihov, which premiered on Loudwire.
 Kai tells Loudwire:

 The release of "Leviathan" garnered some praise from peers with The Sisters of Mercy's Ben Christo stating of the song, "It's a really unique blend of djent, industrial, electro, goth, emo, metal and much more.
 I love the dramatics and cinematic quality it has, with haunting, melancholy colors swooping betwixt the cruel, relentless jaws of the machine."
 Michael Falcore of The Birthday Massacre stated that "Leviathan" is a "wonderful song, feels like a modern day opera with heavy guitars set on fire!
 Melancholic and haunting, the vocals cut deep.
 A truly inspired song."
 Accompanied with the release were two remixes, one in the style of drum and bass by Los Angeles-based Heavygrinder, and one in the style of eurobeat by London-based producer Shirobon.
+Matthew Kiichi Heafy of Trivium also played 'Leviathan' as an opening track on his Chaos Hour show on SiriusXM.